Merge image comparisons make it easy to compare various types of image file and see precisely which pixels have been modified.

 If there are other versions of the file named in the entry field available for comparison in an SCM system repository, the Versions button displays a list of these other versions.
 If this button is not enabled, check the relevant options on the Application and Credentials options pages.

-To perform the comparison once you have chosen the two image files to compare, click the Start or recompare button in the ribbon or toolbar, or press the Enter key while one of the filename entry fields has focus.
+To perform the comparison once you have chosen the two image files to compare, click the Start or recompare button in the ribbon, or press the Enter key while one of the filename entry fields has focus.

 Three-way file comparisons